Photography holiday tour of Cambodia - Overview

 Damien Lovegrove is the managing director of the Lovegrove Photography brands.
 His life in his words...

 "I'm inspired by beauty and as I have matured as a photographer I've learned to see beauty in just about everyone and everywhere.
 It's not what I look at that matters to me it is what I see.
 I am always converting the three dimensional scene in front of me into a two dimensional image in my mind.
-The exhilarating visual experience I have every moment of the day drives my passion for photography.
-I love studying the work of other photographers to relive the excitement of their captured moment."
+The exhilarating visual experience I have every moment of the day drives my passion for photography."

 Six things that I like...